HOW WE WORK

 YOUR THREE INTELLIGENCES

 Your head thinks, analyzes, frames, discriminates.
 Your heart knows what matters, what connects, what hurts, what has been left out.
 Your gut senses ground, boundary, instinct, and sources the capacity to act.
 Leaders in biotech, pharma, and academic research typically rely heavily on their head.
 And that intelligence is precious and necessary; we do not weaken it.
+Your head is not the problem.
+It is simply doing too many jobs.

 We make it less lonely.